 Funds SA is responsible for the investment and management of the Scheme's funds pursuant to strategies formulated by Funds SA (refer Note 1 (b)).
 Funds SA operates a multi-layered notional unitisation structure to facilitate the administration of different investment strategies applying to the various public sector superannuation funds.
-For the year ending 30 June 2018, funds of the Scheme were invested in the Defined Benefit option.
+For the year ending 30 June 2019, funds of the Scheme were invested in the DB High Growth strategy.

-Reference should be made to Funds SA's Annual Report for the strategic asset allocations applying to the Defined Benefit investment option discussed in the preceding paragraph.
+Reference should be made to Funds SA's Annual Report for the strategic asset allocations applying to the DB High Growth strategy discussed in the preceding paragraph.